nasir19noor/nasir19noor/README.md

 I am a experienced Cloud Consultant and DevOps

 - 🔭 Working on multiple Cloud project (AWS and GCP)
-- 🔭 Experience with Microservice and DevOps (Docker, Kubernetes, Terraform, Jenkins, Github)
+- 🔭 Experience with Microservice and DevOps (Docker, Kubernetes, Terraform, Jenkins, Github, Gitlab)
 <br>

 ## Connect with me